Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: A GBM from a two-state quantum system

+Thus, \RV{when $M$ has no eigenvalues with positive real part (in particular, see Appendix \ref{app:app2} for a condition under which all non-zero eigenvalues of $M$ are real and negative)} as $t\rightarrow +\infty$:

-In the following sections, we analyze model reduction techniques for the geometric Brownian process~\eqref{meq}.
-Motivated by the physical significance of the variable \( z \), which captures localization information of the process, we develop a reduced description by preserving \( z \) in the strong noise regime.
-This reduction is achieved through both adiabatic elimination and the IM approach introduced in Section~\ref{sec: GBMs}.
+In the following sections, we analyze model reduction techniques for the geometric Brownian process described by Eq.~\eqref{meq}.
+Motivated by the physical significance of the variable \( z \), which captures localization information of the process, we develop a reduced description by preserving \( z \) as a resolved variable in the large noise regime.
+This reduction \RV{scheme can be implemented either through the adiabatic elimination or via the IM approach, leveraging the general framework outlined in Appendix~\ref{sec: GBMs}.
+We first present the method of adiabatic elimination, which is rooted in the analysis of systems of higher-order ODEs.}